 Nearly 40 million heart-shaped boxes of chocolate are sold each year at Valentine’s Day.
 But at what price?
 In his documentary, The Dark Side of Chocolate, award-winning journalist Miki Mistrati shows how children as young as eight years old are being trafficked into working the Ivory Coast cocoa fields for little or no pay.

 Solution: Opt for Fair Trade Chocolate

 The Fair Trade certification lets you know that farming families earned a fair wage for their work and that environmentally sustainable practices were used.
 You’ll find a delightful variety of Fair Trade chocolates, tea, and coffee at Equal Exchange.

 Globally, around one billion cards are sent each year at Valentine’s Day, making it the second largest card-sending holiday to Christmas.
 School children pass out 20 cards or more each.
-But the commercialism doesn’t stop with cartoon characters and teen queens featured on the cards… there’s also suckers, stickers and other trash can-bound trinkets adorning them.
+But the commercialism doesn’t end with paper… there’s also suckers, stickers, and other trash can-bound trinkets adorning them.

 Handmade is from the heart.
 Pull out the construction paper (or use the backs of colorful flyers from the mail or school) and get creative!
 Or try printing our Valentine’s Day lollipop covers and pair with your child’s favorite organic lollipops.